 Toni Brancatisano, who grew up in Melbourne Australia as one of four children and the younger of twins, graduated as a Registered Nurse from The Royal Melbourne School of Nursing in 1993.

 In 1995, Toni travelled to London on a working holiday, intending to nanny 2 year old triplet girls for 6 months.
-The 6 months became almost 3 years, but the inevitable expiration of her VISA meant that Toni had to reluctantly leave London.
+The 6 months became 3 years, but the inevitable expiration of her VISA meant that Toni had to reluctantly leave London.
 Not ready to return to Melbourne, Toni accepted a summer job nannying for an English family at their summer home in Tuscany, Italy.
-While waiting to start her new nanny role, she spent a wonderful three months travelling to the La Jolla in San Diego where she worked as a prep chef in a friend’s Italian restaurant.
+While waiting to start her new nanny role, she spent a wonderful three months travelling to La Jolla in San Diego where she worked as a prep chef in a friend’s Italian restaurant.

 In 2009, Toni participated in the first cooking reality show on Italian TV (Before Masterchef came to Italy): ‘La Scuola - Cucina di Classe’ and it aired on Italy’s food channel, Gambero Rosso Channel on SKY.
 After 12 weeks of filming, Toni was declared the winner, beating 15 contestants in trials of cooking savoury & sweet dishes.
 The prize for winning the reality was to host a show on Gambero Rosso Channel.